 For a complete copy of our contract and health guarantee, please contact us.

 We offer a 3 year health guarantee on all of our kittens from any life -threatening, hereditary or congenital (present at birth), genetically inherited disease or defects, that could result in death, or life-long treatment of your kitten.
 We offer a 10 year guarantee (as long as we are still breeding) against some of the most lethal and common genetic diseases, including PKD, and HCM.
-We guarantee that all our kittens are free of Feline Leukemia Virus (FeLV) and Feline Immunodeficiency Virus (FIV), and Feline Infectious Peritonitis FIP, at the time of purchase.
+We guarantee that all our kittens are free of Feline Leukemia Virus (FeLV), Feline Immunodeficiency Virus (FIV), and Feline Infectious Peritonitis FIP, at the time of purchase.
 All kittens are guaranteed to be free of intestinal parasites, ear mites, and fleas, and are up to date on all age appropriate vaccinations.
 These should all be checked by your own veterinarian during your kittens first vet exam within the first week of pick-up.
 Since kittens can pick-up any contagious illness after leaving our care, there is no guarantee against contagious illnesses after the first week, or after the initial “clear” health check from your own veterinarian.
 We guarantee the kitten is in perfect health at the time of pick up, shipping, or delivery.
 A copy of the kittens health record will be provided at the time of adoption.
 We cannot guarantee against any future contagious illness that is picked up after leaving our cattery, or any adverse reactions to vaccines given in the future while in the buyers care.

 To activate the health guarantee, we ask that you confirm the health of your kitten by making an appointment with your own veterinarian within the first 5 business days of purchase.
 This is for you own security, so you can confirm you are getting a healthy kitten, free of any disease.
 This is in the case something comes up that our own vet had accidentally missed, and we can honor our guarantee immediately.
 Of course, our veterinarian will have examined each of our kittens several times before going home.